- Dockets and Results

 - Parole Process

 - Victim Services

-In 1946, the citizens of the State voted to change the Oklahoma Constitution and the Oklahoma Pardon and Parole Board and the history began.
+On July 11, 1944, the citizens of the State voted on State Question 309 to amend the Oklahoma Constitution and thus began the Oklahoma Pardon and Parole Board.

 The Oklahoma Constitution, Article VI, Section 10, states:

 There is hereby created a Pardon and Parole Board to be composed of five members; three to be appointed by the Governor; one by the Chief Justice of the Supreme Court; one by the Presiding Judge of the Criminal Court of Appeals or its successor.
 An attorney member of the Board shall be prohibited from representing in the courts of this state persons charged with felony offenses.
 The appointed members shall hold their offices coterminous with that of the Governor and shall be removable for cause only in the manner provided by law for elective officers not liable to impeachment.
 It shall be the duty of the Board to make an impartial investigation and study of applicants for commutations, pardons or paroles, and by a majority vote make its recommendations to the Governor of all deemed worthy of clemency.
 Provided, the Pardon and Parole Board shall have no authority to make recommendations regarding parole for convicts sentenced to death or sentenced to life imprisonment without parole.